durandaltheta/hermesconcurrencyengine/README.md

 ## Communication

-## Blocking Calls
+## Thread Blocking Calls

-## Non-Blocking Calls
+## Thread Non-Blocking Calls

 ## Integration with Existing Code

 ## Debug Logging
 This project utilizes the [emilk/loguru](https://github.com/emilk/loguru) project for debug logging, writing to stdout and stderr by default.
 Logging features are provided primarily for the development of this library, but work has been done to make it fairly robust and may be applicable for user development and production code debugging purposes.

-The `loguru` source code is included in this code repository and does not need to be downloaded.
+The `loguru` source code is included in this code repository and does not need to be downloaded. `loguru` is distributed with the permissive "unlicense" license.

 Most user accessible objects provided by this library are printable (writable to an `std::ostream` with `<<` and convertable to an `std::string` with `std::to_string()`).